DoDAO-io/dodao-rust-course/generated/summaries/data_types.md

   * For example, it is possible to declare a variable or method with the name `union`.

  **Bit Manipulation**
+- Bit manipulation is the process of applying logical operations on a sequence of bits to achieve a required result.
 - Bit Mnipulation is strictly done by rust compilers for storing data in variables, for two's compliment and many other purposes.

  **Strings**
+- There are two types of strings in Rust: `String` and `&str`.
 - String
   * Strings are formed by a list of characters, which is really an "array of characters".
   * A String is stored as a vector of bytes `(Vec<u8>)`.